| EPISTLE TO THE GALATIANS. PART

 There is, says the apostle, emphatically but one gospel, but there are some who

-perverting the gospel, making it an unholy, ineffectual compound of living
+gospel, making it an unholy, ineffectual compound of living truth and obsolete

-truth and obsolete Jewish forms.
-His failure to name the leaders in this
+Jewish forms.
+His failure to name the leaders in this movement shows his

-movement shows his contempt for them.
-They were parties unknown and deserving
+contempt for them.
+They were parties unknown and deserving to remain unknown.

-to remain unknown.
-One can not help wishing that modern churches would waken to
+One can not help wishing that modern churches would waken to the truth here

 you any gospel other than that which we preached unto you, let him be anathema.